All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What to do if you miss a tirzepatide 15mg dose.
 Covers the 96-hour rule at maximum dose, appetite rebound, resuming after a gap, and why re-titration matters at this dose level.

 If you miss your tirzepatide 15mg dose, take it within 4 days (96 hours) of your scheduled injection day.
 If more than 4 days have passed, skip the missed dose and resume with your next scheduled 15mg injection.
 At the maximum dose, the appetite rebound from a missed injection can be the most intense of any dose level, because your body has adapted to the strongest possible appetite suppression.
-One missed dose will not undo months of progress.
+One missed dose won't undo months of progress.
 Follow the 96-hour rule and move on.

 The 96-Hour Rule at Maximum Dose